Nauruan language: Literature

-Delaporte's Nauruan dictionary
+Dictionaries

-In 1907, Philip Delaporte published his pocket German-Nauruan dictionary.
+In 1907, Delaporte published Kleines Taschenwörterbuch Deutsch-Nauru ("Small Pocket-Dictionary German–Nauru"), which has been described as "the first linguistic publication on the Nauruan language".
 The dictionary is small (10.5 × 14 cm), with 65 pages devoted to the glossary and an additional dozen to phrases, arranged alphabetically by the German.
 Approximately 1650 German words are glossed in Nauruan, often by phrases or synonymous forms.
-There are some 1300 'unique' Nauruan forms in the glosses, including all those occurring in phrases, ignoring diacritical marks.
+There are some 1300 "unique" Nauruan forms in the glosses, including all those occurring in phrases, ignoring diacritical marks.
 The accents used there are not common; just one accent (the tilde) is in use today.